Bachelor Honours Programme

 As part of the project work, second year students participate in the UM-wide Honours+ programme.
 Honours+ brings together honours students from different faculties to work on interdisciplinary projects.
 More information on Honours+ can be found here.

 Third year students can participate in a MaRBLe project as part of the project work.
 MaRBLe projects comprise 18 ECTS, of which 6 ECTS are extracurricular.
 These 6 extracurricular credits contribute towards the 10 ECTS project work requirement in the bachelor honours programme in your third year.
-More information on MaRBLe can be found here.
+Read more about MaRBLe.

 Each year, students in the honours programme also participate in five seminars on personal leadership track.
 These sessions focus on various aspects of personal leadership, such as collaborating in teams, trust-building, feedback giving and receiving.
 To complete the personal leadership track, you will be required to complete assignments and reflect upon the insights you have gained to develop your own personal leadership portfolio.